vishalsingh2972/NamasteJS-Notes/Notes/6-Undef-NotDef.md

 ```
 >undefined <br/>
 >25 <br/>
->Uncaught ReferenceError: x is not defined
+>Uncaught ReferenceError: x is not defined , Basically no variable x is present in the memory yet so it will give not defined error

 - JS is a loosely-typed / weakly-typed language.
 It doesn't attach variables to any datatype.
 We can say var a = 5, and then change the value to bool (a = true) or string